 So, what should you be doing now?
-First thing is raising capital for your start-up.
+The first thing is raising capital for your start-up.
 After all, how will you start your new business venture without any funds in the bank?
-There are a number of ways in which a small business could tackle the issue of raising capital, including asking friends, family, or local investors for a loan, raising cash by way of fundraising events, appeals, or crowdfunding, applying for sponsorship or a bank loan, or approaching a successful business entrepreneur with a deal in mind, such as selling shares or assets.
-Each of these is a valid way to get a business up and running, or to steer a faltering start-up back on track – you simply need to know which method is likely to work best for your business and its future.
-One thing’s for sure, though, never attempt to raise capital without first creating a solid business plan, especially if you’ll be approaching banks or entrepreneurs for financial assistance.
-You need to be able to prove that your business will be profitable, and identify where your biggest profits will be – only then are you ready to begin.
+There are several ways in which a small business could tackle the issue of raising capital, including asking friends, family, or local investors for a loan, raising cash by way of fundraising events, appeals, or crowdfunding, applying for sponsorship or a bank loan or approaching a successful business entrepreneur with a deal in mind, such as selling shares or assets.
+Each of these is a valid way to get a business up and running or steer a faltering start-up back on track – you need to know which method is likely to work best for your business and its future.
+However, one thing’s for sure is never attempt to raise capital without first creating a solid business plan, especially if you’ll be approaching banks or entrepreneurs for financial assistance.
+You need to prove that your business will be profitable and identify where your biggest profits will be – only then are you ready to begin.

 What to do if it all goes wrong

-Nobody wants to think about his or her business venture failing, but it’s essential to cover all eventualities in your business plan; after all, how can you ever hope to recover from a setback if you’ve not considered it a possibility?
-Staying afloat in business requires a few basic things, namely to remain passionate, to believe in your vision, to build a smart team, and to network.
+Nobody wants to think about their business venture failing, but it’s essential to cover all eventualities in your business plan; after all, how can you ever hope to recover from a setback if you’ve not considered it a possibility?
+Staying afloat in business requires a few basic things: to remain passionate, believe in your vision, build a smart team, and network.
 It’s never too late to make new connections and meet clients.
-It’s also important to start small, and to remain realistic, no matter how big your dream is; getting ahead of yourself is one thing in theory, but its quite another in practice.
+It’s also important to start small, and to remain realistic, no matter how big your dream is; getting ahead of yourself is one thing in theory, but it’s quite another in practice.

 What should you do if things go wrong?
 Knowing where to turn can be a huge relief, regardless of your circumstances.
-David Kiger, the founder of global logistics company Worldwide Express, specializes in providing a helping hand to socially and economically disadvantaged businesses, no matter when their issues first arose.
-You see, he was once in your shoes, and had to overcome a number of obstacles to ensure his dreams became a reality; it’s now his turn to give something back, and he is ready with advice, a variety of resources, and a wealth of knowledge to help you back on to your feet, and into the saddle once more.
-David’s vision is clear; to build a more diverse and competitive business climate, and to ensure that those from historically disadvantaged areas, as well as start-ups floundering in a sea of competition, are given the chance they deserve.
+David Kiger, the founder of global logistics company Worldwide Express, specializes in helping socially and economically disadvantaged businesses, no matter when their issues first arose.
+You see, he was once in your shoes and had to overcome several obstacles to ensure his dreams became a reality; it’s now his turn to give something back, and he is ready with advice, a variety of resources, and a wealth of knowledge to help you back on to your feet, and into the saddle once more.
+David’s vision is clear; to build a more diverse and competitive business climate and to ensure that those from historically disadvantaged areas, as well as start-ups floundering in a sea of competition, are given a chance they deserve.

 Starting a business can be liberating, yet scary, rewarding, yet utterly exhausting.
-If you have the right business plan, and can raise the capital to get your start-up off the ground you have already won half of the battle.
-Knowing what to do to achieve successes, and where to turn when things go wrong – now, that’s the way to win a war.
+If you have the right business plan and can raise the capital to get your start-up off the ground, you have already won half of the battle.
+Knowing what to do to achieve success and where to turn when things go wrong – now, that’s the way to win a war.